MemDLM: Memory-Enhanced DLM Training: Experiments

-\textbf{Multiple pre-anchor steps.} Finally, we explore whether using multiple pre-anchor steps further improves performance. \Cref{fig:multi_steps_analysis} shows a clear divergence between inner-loop optimization and downstream utility.
-Increasing the number of pre-anchor steps from the default 2-step design to 3-step and 4-step variants steadily lowers the training loss, but the final BABILong-1K score drops from $0.684$ to $0.644$ and then to $0.590$.
-In other words, deeper trajectory unrolling makes the inner objective easier to optimize, yet produces worse parametric memory for the downstream retrieval.
+\textbf{Multiple pre-anchor steps.} Finally, we explore whether multiple pre-anchor steps further improve performance. \Cref{fig:multi_steps_analysis} shows a clear divergence between inner-loop optimization and downstream utility: increasing the number of pre-anchor steps from the default 2-step design to 3-step and 4-step variants steadily lowers the training loss, but the final BABILong-1K score drops from $0.684$ to $0.644$ and then to $0.590$.
+The current two-stage design therefore appears sufficient for capturing the local trajectory information that matters, and lower inner-loop loss alone is not a reliable proxy.

-This result suggests that the current two-stage design is already sufficient for capturing the local trajectory information that matters.
-Adding more pre-anchor steps may encourage the fast weights to specialize too strongly to the auxiliary denoising path, rather than preserving the anchor-centered information that the outer objective ultimately needs.
-This observation is consistent with the other ablations in this section: lower inner-loop loss alone is not a reliable proxy for better adaptation.